 Flour in Your Diet

 Carbohydrate sources such as flour are an important part of a balanced diet, so don't skimp on them for fear of getting fat.
-The U.S. Department of Agriculture's ChooseMyPlate guidelines recommend that you eat 6 ounces of grains each day.
-These may come from flour-based foods such as breads and pastas or from rice, popcorn or quinoa.
-Per ChooseMyPlate recommendations, at least half your grains should come from whole-grain sources.
+According to St. Luke's Health, experts recommend eating between 5 and 8 ounces of grains each day, including 3 to 6 ounces of whole grains.
+These may come from flour-based foods, such as breads and pastas, or from foods like oatmeal, brown rice, popcorn or quinoa.